The foundations: teaching a trick with rewards

 How long does it take to teach a trick?

-My dog isn't getting it, what should I do?
+My dog is not getting it, what should I do?

-A failure tells you the criterion was too high, not that your dog is stubborn.
-Go back to an easier step, pay more, shorten the session.
-If he stays frozen and won't dare offer anything, or if he refuses a specific movement, rule out pain first with your vet.
+A failure says you went too fast, not that your dog is stubborn.
+Go back to an easier step, reward more, shorten the session.
+If he stays frozen and dares not offer anything, or if he refuses one particular movement, rule out pain with the vet first.